camel-tooling/camel-lsp-client-eclipse/README.md

 How to debug Camel Language Server from Eclipse client
 ======================================================

-1. Add debug arguments to the list org.apache.camel.lsp.eclipse.client.CamelLSPStreamConnectionProvider.computeCommands()
+1. Add debug arguments to the list com.github.camel-tooling.eclipse.client.CamelLSPStreamConnectionProvider.computeCommands()

 You will end up with something like: